ess-lang/ess/README.md

 # Element style sheets

 > Note: this project is highly experimental and not yet ready for production usage.
+It is a work in progress and many features are incomplete, missing, or broken.
+The current level of quality is somewhere between proof-of-concept and prototype and there are few automated tests.
 Expect many breaking changes and instability for the time being.
-It is a work in progress and many features may be incomplete or missing.
-The current level of quality is somewhere between proof-of-concept and prototype and there are few automated tests.

 ESS is a language for styling UI components